 Your credit is bad or could be better.Your credit is bad or could be better.

 You don’t need perfect credit to buy a home, but if there’s room for improvement, then it’s better to wait.
 A poor credit score could mean being refused a mortgage, and even if you do secure one, you’ll most definitely have a higher interest rate.
-Mortgage lenders take everything into account when determining how much to approve you for and the details of the loan.
+Mortgage lenders take everything into account when determining how much to approve you for and the loan details.
 It includes your credit history, debt-to-income ratio, and any other loans you may be paying off, such as car loans, student loans, and credit card debt.

 For an FHA loan, you’ll typically need a credit score of at least 580, while for a conventional one, you’ll need a minimum of 620.
 If you can raise your credit score over the next year by paying off your debts (aim for a score of 700), then you’ll be in a much strong position to secure a mortgage.